 How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

-If you want Chromium’s browser engine without Google account hooks and background Google service calls, you can install Ungoogled Chromium on Ubuntu through a native PPA package or a Flatpak build.
-The browser stays close to the normal Chromium experience while removing Google web-service integration, blocking many internal Google requests, and adding privacy and control tweaks that standard Chromium does not include.
+Ungoogled Chromium gives Ubuntu users Chromium’s browser engine without Google account hooks or background Google service calls.
+To install Ungoogled Chromium on Ubuntu, use the XtraDeb PPA for APT-managed packages, Flathub for a Flatpak app, or the community portable Linux binary when you want the current contributor build outside APT and Flatpak.
+The browser stays close to the normal Chromium experience while blocking many internal Google requests and adding privacy and control tweaks that standard Chromium does not include.

-XtraDeb PPAXtraDeb Launchpad PPACurrent packaged build for Ubuntu 26.04, 24.04, and 22.04Via APTUsers who want a native .deb package with system package-manager updates
+XtraDeb PPAXtraDeb PPA (ppa:xtradeb/apps)ungoogled-chromium, common files, and sandbox helper packagesVia APTUsers who want a .deb package with system package-manager updates

-FlatpakFlathubCurrent stable FlatpakVia FlatpakUsers who want sandboxing or do not want to add a PPA
+FlatpakFlathubio.github.ungoogled_software.ungoogled_chromium on the stable branchVia FlatpakUsers who already use Flathub or do not want to add a PPA

-For most Ubuntu users, the PPA method is the cleanest native install path because it integrates with APT and installs the matching ungoogled-chromium-sandbox package.
-Choose Flatpak when you prefer application sandboxing, want to avoid third-party APT sources, or already manage desktop apps through Flathub.
+For most Ubuntu users who want a .deb package, the PPA method is the cleanest APT-managed path because it installs the browser with its matching ungoogled-chromium-common and ungoogled-chromium-sandbox packages.
+Choose Flatpak when you prefer Flathub packaging, want to avoid third-party APT sources, or already manage desktop apps through Flatpak.
+Choose the portable method only when you want the current community tarball and accept manual update responsibility.

 Looking for standard Chromium instead of the privacy-focused fork?
 Use the separate Chromium Browser on Ubuntu guide so you do not mix package names or update channels.